seidels/TiDeTree-Tutorial/README.md

 In this tutorial, we’ll work with a dataset where a single mouse embryonic stem cell was grown in vitro for 54 hours to form a colony {% cite Chow2021 --file TiDeTree-Tutorial/master-refs %}.
 Actually, we have data from 106 such colonies!
 At the end of the experiment, a colony contains between 3 and 39 cells, and we have alignments for all of them.
 However, in this tutorial we will work with a subset of 10 colonies to keep our analysis manageable.

 To understand how the cells divide over time, each colony was lineage traced using the intMEMOIR system.
 This system uses a barcode made up of 10 target sites that are all unedited (state 0) at the start of the experiment.
 Each target site can be independently edited by a recombinase.
 The recombinase can either invert (state 1) or delete (state 2) a site.
-Thus, over the course of the experiment, cell can acquire editing patterns that allow us to reconstruct their phylogeny.
+Thus, over the course of the experiment, cells acquire editing patterns that allow us to reconstruct their phylogeny.

 <figure>
     <!--a id="fig:download"></a-->